corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 ## Schedule recurring reconciliation

 It is best practice to prevent against loss of data during a disaster by scheduling reconciliation checks across your network.
 This allows every node to ensure they have a backup record of each node they have transacted with.
-While everyone's data remains secure, discrepencies between parties can be safely detected.
-You can use collaborative recovery to schedule reconciliation flows, so you can be sure your vault data is consistent with that of all other parties on the network.
+While everyone's data remains secure, discrepancies between parties can be safely detected.
+You can use Collaborative Recovery to schedule reconciliation flows, so you can be sure your vault data is consistent with that of all other parties on the network.

-The flow in the snippet below represents a wrapping flow that schedules reconciliation with every member of a Business Network on a recurring basis.
-Using this wrapper means you can can safely see when discrepancies occur between your vault data and those of counterparties.
+The flow in the code snippet below represents a wrapping flow that schedules reconciliation with every member of a Business Network on a recurring basis.
+Using this wrapper means you can safely see when discrepancies occur between your vault data and those of counterparties.

 Communicating with all nodes on the network imposes network load.
 If you are on a smaller network, you may be able to schedule reconciliation more frequently.
 For larger networks, you can reconcile less frequently or potentially with a random subset of available peers.

 The implementation below reconciles with all parties (best for a smaller network) once daily.
 As a node operator, you must also determine whether or not you wish to run reconciliation during operating business hours, or as a routine maintenance activity to be performed when there is reduced network traffic.

 {{< note >}}
-In general a node's vault is expected to be consistent with the network (such is the major benefit of DLT).
+In general, a node's vault is expected to be consistent with the network (such is the major benefit of DLT).
 This process is similar to running database replication technology - an added layer of resiliency and reliability for on-ledger data.
 {{< /note >}}

 ```kotlin